 - In column D brainstorm how the solution for each strategy could look like.

 - In column E & F assess the risk & opportunities of each strategic options.

 On a parting thought

 In 1988 Apple launched a lawsuit to prevent Microsoft and Hewlett-Packard from using “their” (Apple’s) graphical user interface (GUI) elements.
 In 1989 Xerox sued Apple claiming Apple was using their (Xerox’s) GUI.
-Steve Jobs was always quite open about how his visit to Xerox PARC inspired him of the GUI.
+Steve Jobs was always quite open about how his visit to Xerox PARC inspired him of the GUI (note, Dave’s comment below that it was not under Jobs that this lawsuit was filed!).
 Apple’s claims were rejected with the exception of HP using Apple’s “folder” and “trashcan” icons.
 This humiliating defeat for a very self-convinced Steve Jobs shows the limitations of using your IP to suppress competition.

 The best strategic IP management options may be on the sharing side.
 “Managers assume all too often that the best way of using IP rights is to suppress competition. […] this view of IP is too narrow, and it can have detrimental longer-term consequences.
 Remarkably often, sharing the value of IP is in the best interest of companies and society” Professor William Fisher.

 This article by Murat Uenlue is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 If you liked this, please share with people who might be interested and sign up to our weekly newsletter so that you don’t miss out on our future articles.